-It’s up to individual employers to decide who qualifies for additional compensation.
+It’s up to individual states and employers to decide who qualifies for additional compensation.
 Each employer must also decide on the rate and duration for hazard pay.

 What do you need to apply for hazard pay?

 In most instances, an employer will discuss the risks of the role and hazard pay with prospective employees before entering into an employment agreement.
-And when work commences, the benefits and compensation division of human resources will ensure that you are compensated accordingly.
-What’s happening now is that the “hazard” has increased immensely for many people on jobs on the frontline of COVID-19, such as in hospitals and grocery stores.
+When work commences, human resources ensures that you are compensated accordingly.
+Currently, hazard pay is completely dependent on employer actions and funds availability.

 How much extra compensation could you receive?

-As mentioned earlier, your employer will determine the rate for hazard pay.
+Alternatively, individual employers can fund and determine the rate for hazard pay.
 Some will offer it as a flat percentage of your hourly rate for the time spent in hazardous conditions.
 Others only pay a set fee each month, no matter how many hours you work.